dbaty/soho/docs/_build/html/_sources/basics.txt

 1. Generate HTML from the source file.
-The source file may be written in a special markup such as reStructuredText or directly in HTMl.
-In all cases, a generator is chosen (based on the file extension) and returns an HTML fragment.
+The source file may be written in a special markup such as reStructuredText or directly in HTML.
+In all cases, a generator is chosen based on the file extension and returns an HTML fragment.

 2. Apply a template to this HTML fragment.
 Currently, only Page Templates (also known as Zope Page Templates or ZPT) is supported,